Overview

 What is the business payment request URL?

 If you have integrated your Appointedd account with one of our payment gateway providers (Stripe, Square and Braintree), you can send your customers a payment link requesting that they pay for their booking.
-You can learn everything you need to know about sending payment requests here.

 Here is an example of an english email template set up with the payment request URL variable: